scanner-research/esper-tv/README.md

 If you have a GPU and are running on Linux:
 * [Install nvidia-docker.](https://github.com/NVIDIA/nvidia-docker#quick-start)
 * `pip install nvidia-docker-compose`
-* Any command below that uses `docker-compose`, use `nvidia-docker-compose` instead.
+* For any command below that uses `docker-compose`, use `nvidia-docker-compose` instead.

-Otherwise: `pip install docker-compose`
+If you do not have a GPU or are not running Linux: `pip install docker-compose`

 If you're behind a proxy (e.g. the CMU PDL cluster), configure the [Docker proxy](https://docs.docker.com/engine/admin/systemd/#http-proxy).
 Make sure `https_proxy` is set in your environment as well.